Exeter: Local government

-From Saxon times, it was in the hundred of Wonford.
-Exeter has had a mayor since at least 1207 and until 2002, the city was the oldest 'Right Worshipful' Mayoralty in England.
-As part of the Golden Jubilee of Elizabeth II Exeter was chosen to receive the title of lord mayor.
-Councillor Granville Baldwin became the first Lord Mayor of Exeter on 1 May 2002 when Letters Patent were awarded to the city during a visit by the Queen.
+From Saxon times, Exeter was in the hundred of Wonford.
+The city has had a mayor since at least 1207 and was the third oldest 'Right Worshipful' Mayoralty in England after those of Winchester and the City of London.
+Councillor Granville Baldwin became the first Lord Mayor of Exeter on 1 May 2002 when Letters Patent were awarded to the city during a visit by Elizabeth II, as part of her Golden Jubilee.
 The Lord Mayor is elected each year from amongst the 39 Exeter city councillors and is non-political for the term of office.